hydro-informatics/hydro-informatics.github.io/_sources/numerics/openfoam/of-tutorial-multiphase-setup.md

 );
 ```

-Alternatively, other sources can be used, such as *fieldToCell*, which selects all cells characterized by a field value within the selected range [min; max].
-A very useful option when setting the initial water level is also the *surfaceToCell* source that selects the cells using a surface, based on an imported {term}`STL` surface.
+Alternatively, other sources can be used such as *fieldToCell* which selects all cells characterized by a field value within the selected range [min; max].
+A very useful option when setting the initial water level is also the *surfaceToCell* source that selects the cells using a surface, meaning based on an imported STL surface.
 In this case the dictionary would look like:

 ```
 defaultFieldValues